Resource & Waste Recovery

 Step 3: Composting and Vermicomposting

 Food scrap composting and vermicomposting—by households, schools, municipalities, and businesses–is increasingly common in North Carolina and throughout the United States.
-Compost and vermicompost incorporated into soil increases the organic matter content, improves the physical properties of the soil, helps roots penetrate better, holds moisture, provides aeration to plant roots, suppresses some diseases, and supplies some essential nutrients.
+Compost and vermicompost incorporated into the soil increases the organic matter content, improve the physical properties of the soil, help roots penetrate better, hold moisture, provide aeration to plant roots, suppress some diseases, and supply some essential nutrients.

 - Composting for Facilities Basics: Overview of composting.